ci1xgk/Fellowship_Webpage/Merewether1-2.md

 #### Boundary condition type file (`.bci`)

 This file is where the boundary conditions for the 2D solvers are specified.
-The 2D computational domain (rectangular) where a 2D solver is applied can have two types of boundary conditions.
+The 2D (rectangular) computational domain where a 2D solver is applied can have two types of boundary conditions.

 The first type is a boundary condition located at any of the four edges of the rectangular domain.
-The second type boundary condition is so-called _"point source"_, and should be aimed for specifing an inflow located at a point within one computational cell inside the domain (there must not be more than one point source per cell).
+The second type is the so-called *"point source"*, which should be aimed for specifying an inflow located at a point within one computational cell inside the domain (there must not be more than one point source per cell).

-The `.bci` file consists of 5 columns, each containng the following items:
+The `.bci` file consists of 5 columns, each containing the following items:

 - **Column 1.** Boundary identifier taking a value of `N`, `E`, `S`, `W`, `F` or `P`, referring to the north, east, south, west, free or _point source_ boundary